 Have you ever needed an image for a presentation but weren’t able to find the right one?
 Here you will find a list of resources you can use to locate and download images for your lectures and presentations.
 Resources that include a significant proportion of Creative Commons imagery are identified by (CC).
 Several sites may contain their own usage terms.

 These images are organized into four categories: Medical & Science, UCSF Brand & Culture, Creative Commons/Public Domain, and Stock Imagery.
+For tips on using medical and science images effectively, visit TEE's Working with Images page.

-Medical and Science Images
+Medical and Science Image Resources

 - Bassett Collection of Stereoscopic Images of Human Anatomy (CC)

-- Cell Image Library (CC) see usage information for the Cell image Library.
+- Cell Image Library (CC) see usage information for the Cell image Library

 - National Institute of General Medical Sciences Image Gallery - images available for educational use with attribution

-- National Human Genome Research Institute Image Gallery - many public domain images, see usage information for the National Human Genome Research Institute Image Gallery.
+- National Human Genome Research Institute Image Gallery - many public domain images, see usage information for the National Human Genome Research Institute Image Gallery

-- National Cancer Institute - many public domain images, see usage information for the National Cancer Institute.
+- National Cancer Institute - many public domain images, see usage information for the National Cancer Institute

 - NIH Flickr site - many (CC) licensed images, see Flickr usage information